flybywiresim/docs/docs/fbw-a32nx/feature-guides/fuel-and-weight.md

 Trimming the aircraft for takeoff can be optional, we recommend pilots continue to trim their aircraft based on the reported CG value on INIT B or on your simBrief OFP prior to takeoff.
 "Auto-rotation" indicates an issue with your CG being well aft of the limits (and/or THS too far nose up).

 Ideally, anything less than 25% CG is considered FWD load, and anything more than 25% is considered an AFT load.
+While opting to choose between either CG configuration (aft/fwd) please consider the information below.

 !!! info "Notes on Differing CG Configurations"
     There are a few arguments worth considering when it comes to favoring an aft CG or fwd CG.
 Generally an aft CG would provide for better aircraft performance (lower stall speed, drag, and angle of attack for a given lift coefficient) but generally worse for pitch stability.

-    This does not equate to have better takeoff or landing performance with an aft CG configuration.
     For a smaller aircraft as the A320neo, most operators would favor an aft CG loading for fuel consumption benefits when considering the lifetime of the a fleet and how easy the benefits can be obtained.

-    While opting to choose between either CG configuration (aft/fwd) please consider the above information.